 I did about two weeks on the e-cigarette on the zero strength cartridges before I put it in the drawer and didn’t take it out again…For two years.
 I had a particularly bad day at work and the e-cigarette wasn’t going to be enough to curb my cravings.
 I bought a pack of ten cigarettes and smoked again for three weeks before I went back on the e-cigarettes and started the process all over again.
 The second time, I gave up smoking for about seven months.
 It just goes to show it works.
 Perhaps I just don’t have enough will power yet?
 Still, even with smoking the e-cigarettes you’ll be saving money on regular cigarettes, so you can’t really complain!

 The trick to getting it right is…

-The trick to quitting smoking with e-cigarettes is to do things slowly.
+The trick to quitting smoking by vaping is to do things slowly.
 I found the faster I tried to quit, the worse my attempt was.
 The third time I quit with e-cigarettes, I only spent three or four weeks on the various strengths before sliding down to the next one.
 Within five months I had gone from smoking to zero strength, and within three more months, I was back to smoking.